exercism/blog/stories/abap-and-abap-larshp.md

 **Lars:** And eventually going to university, doing a master in computer science and doing whatever programming and randomly getting a small job as I Yeah.
 Need money to pay my rent.
 And doing other programming. that has been sticking with me for the last around 15 years of SAP ABA custom code development.
 And, yeah.
 So next, next question.
 Why?
 Why did it stick around?
-Because ABBA is not a very modern program now.
+Because ABAP is not a very modern program now.
 It is much like Cobo, but it's also a very interesting programming language because it's very wide, has a lot of different statements and a lot of different things can go wrong.

 **Jonathan:** Okay.
 So there's a lot of pro problem solving and a lot of kinds of debugging.
 Is that the nature of it?